Petr-Chalupa/FEL/README.md

     - Implements a BST that supports `ins K` and `del K` commands.
     - Uses lazy deletion and periodically compacts the tree when the sum of deleted-node heights exceeds the sum of active-node heights.
     - Compaction preserves pre-order of active nodes
+- Non-deterministic Turing machine simulator (hw06.c):
+  - Decodes a compact machine encoding into transitions and simulates the machine
+  - Checks whether the machine is deterministic and explores branching configurations using BFS

 ### OSY - Shell & C
 - Shell Scripting: